 You can find an estimate of the costs of living here.
-Keep in mind that Stuttgart is not a cheap city, so that the costs may be higher!

 The Universitaet Stuttgart is not in a position to award scholarships to students of Master programs.
 However, there are other opportunities for international students.

 - Scholarships offered by the DAAD (German Academic Exchange Service) .
 This must be done approx. one year prior to the start of the studies in Germany through the German embassy in the home country.

 - The "Deutschlandstipendium" is also open to international students.
 You can only apply after you have been enrolled at the University.

 - For a list of other national and international funding agencies please also check:

 - Student Assistant Job, Teaching Assistant for a maximum of 20 hours a week at one of the institutes of the Universitaet Stuttgart.

 - Job outside of the university for a maximum of 120 days per calendar year.

 For cases 3 and 4 holds: There is absolutely no guarantee to get such a job.
 Chances increase with working knowledge of the German language.
 These jobs usually come up at short notice and they can only be spotted being in Stuttgart.
 It is strongly recommended not to count on this source as the only financing means for year two.
 In order to get a visa, you anyhow have to show you have sufficient financial means in almost all embassies (except you have an EU citizenship).
 It is strongly recommended to check the embassies' homepages.
 Scholarship holders with public funded scholarships are exempted.